AlecVail/Cross_Validation_Using_SQL_And_Alteryx/README.md

 ![Load File Creator](https://user-images.githubusercontent.com/100732722/233169038-51ebcc40-bc41-4a31-b8c4-53154f893022.png)

-Here I have created a formula....
+Here I have created a formula (blue tool that looks like a beaker)....

        [cash in IRS] + [cash in CDS] = [SUM Cash Amount in E820].